Who are the couples on the Strictly Come Dancing Christmas special?

-We might have now topped Kelvin Fletcher the winner of Strictly Come Dancing 2019, however we nonetheless have one other festive serving to of Strictly to get enthusiastic about.
+We could have now topped Kelvin Fletcher the winner of Strictly Come Dancing 2019, however we nonetheless have one other festive serving to of Strictly to get enthusiastic about.

-A few of our favorite Strictly stars over the previous couple of years are returning for one ultimate go on the ground in a bid to win the coveted Silver Star trophy.
+A few of our favorite Strictly stars over the previous couple of years are returning for one closing go on the ground in a bid to win the coveted Silver Star trophy.

 However what Strictly stars are we welcoming again for this 12 months’s Christmas particular?